-Our mailing list is moderated by four well-known and trusted members of the brewing community.
+Our mailing list is moderated by five well-known and trusted members of the brewing community.

 I’m Baron Drake Morgan, laurelled for brewing.

 I’m currently the Baron of St Florian de la Riviere and a former guildmaster of the guild.